Tenacom/ReSharper.ExportAnnotations/README.md

 Code annotations are cool, but once you've wrapped your library in a nice NuGet package, how can ReSharper know about the annotations it contains?
 So far, your options were:
 1. Either reference the `JetBrains.Annotations` package in your NuGet package, making it a transient dependency for _all_ projects using your library, and ending up with `JetBrains.Annotations.dll` in your executable directory, where it definitely serves no purpose at all...
-2. ...or _not_ define the `JETBRAINS_ANNOTATIONS` constant when you build your package, thus giving up annotations completely and making code analysis harder and less precise in dependent projects...
-3. ...or you can [embed code annotation declarations in your cource code](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html#embedding-declarations-of-code-annotations-in-your-source-code).
+2. ...or you can [embed code annotation declarations in your cource code](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html#embedding-declarations-of-code-annotations-in-your-source-code).
 For each project.
 If you call _this_ an option, that is.
 I personally do not.
+3. You may also _not_ define the `JETBRAINS_ANNOTATIONS` constant when you build your package, thus giving up annotations completely and making code analysis harder and less precise in dependent projects.

 Let's be honest: all three options above suck.
-Either you end up with more code to build and maintain, or you have to distribute an  utterly useless assembly, or you just give up a big part of what makes ReSharper worth its price (not to mention loading time).
+Either you have to distribute an utterly useless assembly, or you end up with more code to build and maintain, or you just give up a big part of what makes ReSharper worth its price (not to mention loading time).

 A fourth option would be to use [Fody](https://github.com/Fody/Fody) with the [JetBrainsAnnotations.Fody](https://github.com/tom-englert/JetBrainsAnnotations.Fody) plugin, that does exactly what this task does.
 Which is fine, if you _already_ use Fody; otherwise, you have to create a configuration file for it, then reference _two_ packages (Fody itself and the plugin).
 I've never tried it: it most probably works fine.
 I was looking for a simpler solution, though, so here it is.